eqNj/eqN-PD2-Filter/README.md

 Did a cursory pass on all staffmod runeword bases.

-Tidied up filter levels on the 'Specialized-LLD' filter and made sure to include all LLD filter features at all levels.
+Tidied up filter levels on the 'Specialized LLD' filter and made sure to include all LLD filter features at all levels.
 [1.8.1]

 Introduced the functionality for filter levels to effect drops shown before character level 75.
 [1.8.1]